Dunorlan Park: The Chalybeate Spring

 After the discovery of the chalybeate spring in the area now known as The Pantiles in 1606, many local landowners attempted to establish rival springs on their own land.
 One such spring was situated at the then Burnthouse farm and can still be seen in Dunorlan Park today.
 It was described in 1832 (before Marnock came to design the landscape) by John Britton as a spring which "rises rapidly into a stone basin, placed in the centre of a circular excavation, about ten feet in diameter and six or eight feet deep, which is bricked round, and with the remains of stone steps leading down to the basin at the bottom".

 The Terrace

 The only surviving part of Dunorlan House is the terrace which leads to its entrance.
 Once gravelled, it is now paved with York stone and affords dramatic views across the park and of the surrounding farmland.

 Dunorlan Water System

 The Lake

-The Lake totals approximately 6 acre and is supplied by the River Teise a tributory of the River Medway), which rises in the valley Dunorlan Park is set into.
+The Lake totals approximately 6 acre and is supplied by the River Teise a tributary of the River Medway), which rises in the valley Dunorlan Park is set into.
 The river was dammed twice to form a pond, and subsequently the lake.
 The lake then flows over a cascade into the Victorian water garden and pond before reaching the fountain.
 Various types of boat hire are available in the summer months.
 Protracted repairs to the main dam required the lake to be lowered, drawing attention to the heavy silting and the failure of the stream feeding the water system.